2025 Sloan Lecture Series

 The historic canalside Chittenango Pottery Company building was recently restored and has been rented to Powell Lacrosse.
 This event will examine how the histories of lacrosse and Canal-side industry intersect at this building.
 We will be joined by experts Mike Beardsley, the Town of Sullivan historian, and Rex Lyons, head coach of the Haudenosaunee Nationals.
 Speakers will discuss the Indigenous history of Chittenango and Madison County, the industrial history of Chittenango Pottery, and the history of lacrosse.
 This event will be held at the Chittenango Middle School, located at 1732 Fyler Rd, Chittenango, NY 13037.

-If you need assistance registering or accommodations for the program contact Derrick at outreach@eriecanalmuseum.org or by calling 315-471-0593.
+If you would like assistance registering or to discuss accessibility for the program contact Derrick at outreach@eriecanalmuseum.org or by calling 315-471-0593.
+He would be happy to talk with you.